 Body isolations are movements of body parts independently from the rest of the body.
 Dancers can use body isolations to bring emphasis to their movement: popping the rib cage on a hit, dropping the shoulder on an accent, or settling into the hip to complete a sinking motion.
 The goal of this drill is to become familiar with the process of isolating parts of the body to move.

 The Drill: Without a partner, stand in front of a mirror.
 Pick a part of the body to isolate and work on moving that body part without moving anything else.
 Every part will have a natural range of motion, beyond which it becomes impossible to move the part further without moving another part of the body as well.
 Try to find the boundaries of your natural range of motion and to push up against that edge without going over.
-You can pick your own parts of the body to isolate; common body parts and movements to practice include:

 - Head: try to move your head side to side without twisting your shoulders.